cheetah-extension/cheetah-for-raycast/README.md

 # Cheetah

-Search for a local Git project and open it with the specified application
+Search for a local Git project and open it with the specified application.